 About Klavierhaus

-Klavierhaus was founded in 1993 by Gabor and Sujatri Reisinger in New York City.
-The brothers became known for their high quality craftsmanship and their collaborative approach to creating instruments according to the individual needs of artists.
+The brothers became known in professional circles for their high quality craftsmanship and their collaborative approach to creating instruments according to the individual needs of artists.

-Their efforts have earned international acclaim from world-class performers as well as students, teachers, and music aficionados across all genres.
+As a result, their efforts have earned international acclaim from world-class performers as well as students, teachers, and music aficionados across all genres.
 Many of them found a friend in the brothers and a home away from home at Klavierhaus.

 Klavierhaus’ concert pianos have appeared on stage at venues such as Lincoln Center, Carnegie Hall, the Kennedy Center, the White House, Library of Congress, Jazz at Lincoln Center, the Metropolitan Museum of Art, the Whitney Museum of American Art, and have been included in the Yale Collection of Musical Instruments.